kinostl/crystal_caravans/docs/the_basics/005_fusion.md

 ...another summon of the same spell will cause the summon to be more powerful.

-When you fuse a spell, add up the successes of everyone contributing a spell.
+When you fuse a spell, add up the successes of everyone contributing a spell or attack.

 Crits on a spell fusion cause the status effect to occur for a number of turns equal to the number of crits.